 Jesus therefore went to where the people were.
 He went to where the culture was more accepting of new ideas.
 He went to where most people were simple folk and farmers.
 He went to where people needed help.
 He went to where his message would later grow internationally.

 The result of Jesus’ experimental and radical church planting movement was saturation evangelism, hundreds of trained leaders and the emergence of deeply planted communities of faith in many of the 200 or so villages and towns in Galilee that the Jewish historian Josephus tells us existed at that time.
 If we assume a conservative average settlement population of 1,000 per village and town, then we have a conservative population of around 200,000 people for Galilee at that time.
-It is therefore not unreasonable to assume that 10% of the population, or some 20,000 people, were baptised followers of Jesus by the time he went to the cross.
+It is therefore not unreasonable to assume that 10 to 20% of the population, or some 20,000 to 40,000 people, were baptised followers of Jesus by the time he went to the cross.
 If so, then this meant that many thousands of new and very enthusiastic followers of Jesus were ready to gossip the gospel to the surrounding pagan world as soon as they received word of the resurrection.

 For the doubters who question the above numbers and assumptions, here is a snippet of evidence that what Jesus started before he went to the cross was indeed a mass movement.
 In Matthew 3:4-6 it says people went out to John the Baptist from Jerusalem and all Judea and the whole region of the Jordan.
 That’s a lot of people.
 But then in John 4:1-2 it also says Jesus’ was gaining and baptizing more disciples than John!
 Large numbers of baptised believers were not your average flaky followers.
 They had made a serious commitment and turned away from their previous lifestyle.
 This explains why tens of thousands gathered to hear him teach (Matthew 4:23-25, Luke 9:10–17) and why 3,000 people immediately became his followers on the Day of Pentecost (Acts 2:41).
 This movement was so large that the Sanhedrin was worried the whole nation would eventually follow Jesus and not them (John 11:47-48).
 It’s also the core reason why the Sanhedrin tried to get rid of him (John 11:49-50).

 One more point before we dive into Luke 3-10.
 The word church in this essay is defined Biblically and not by modern culture.
 Today we usually think of a building when we say the word church.
 However, Paul notes that the local Corinthian church met in Aquila and Priscilla’s home (I Corinthians 16:19).
 The people were the church, not the building they were meeting in.
 This Biblical definition of church as believers in Jesus remained the case for the next few hundred years until religious buildings and the traditions of men usurped the definition.
 Jesus himself defined the minimum size of a church as two people by saying when two or three are gathered in my name, there I am with them (Matthew 18:20).
 Once again, the definition here involves people and not buildings.
-Church is therefore a group of people who believe in the resurrected and divine Christ (Matthew 16:15-18) who are gathering in the name of Christ to do the will of Christ (Matthew 28:18-19).
+Church is therefore a group of people who believe in the resurrected and divine Christ (Matthew 16:15-18) who are gathering in the name of Christ to obediently do the will of Christ (Matthew 28:18-19).
 Church is not a religious building.
 Never was.

 Now let’s dive into Luke chapters 3-10 to see what Jesus did, how he did it, and why he did it.